 - Pullover sweater: Maison Jules (old)

-- Sneakers: M.Gemi leather sneakers 5 c/o (my review).
+- Sneakers: M.Gemi leather sneakers 5 c/o (my review; code JEAN60 for $60 off a first order).
 Budget friendly version.

 - Sandals: Ann Taylor block heels 5.5 (my review).
 Or these if you’re doing tons of walking!